vinpereira/locaweb-test/README.md

 I need to better understand the Section in SitePrism to improve my code.

-## Programming Language and libraries used to solve the problems
+## Programming Language, Docker version, and libraries used to solve the problems

   - Ruby 2.4.1 @ Ubuntu 17.04 64-bits
+  - Docker 17.06.0-ce

 Main libraries:
 - cucumber        ~>2.4.0